-You use these templates when you don't know where to start.
+Use these templates when you don't know where to start.
 Instead of opening PowerPoint and starting at a blank canvas, download an Elements PowerPoint slide deck and be immediately inspired by the themes and slide designs.

 Examples of Using PowerPoint Slide Templates

 Many people hesitate to use pre-built slides because they don't understand how they can be used.
 Presentations from Elements come with content already on the slides?

 The key is to approach that pre-built content as placeholders.
 Each slide has elements that are worth using, but that doesn't mean that you've got to use it as-is.
 Instead, start with one of these placeholder slides and add your own content to use it to its potential.

 Below, you can see an example of modifying a slide from a template that I grabbed from Elements.
 It started as a slide with too many points and text boxes.
 With a simple modification to add my own app image and reduce the content on the slide, it's now ready to be shared with an audience.

 Use these starting slides as a major advantage over designing from scratch.
-Templates from Elements help you strike that balance between customization and professional design.
+Slide deck templates from Elements help you strike that balance between customization and professional design.

 This PowerPoint presentation deck tutorial showcased some of my favorite resources and tips for building a PowerPoint slide deck.
 There's still plenty more to learn to help you rapidly build out a slide deck that you feel confident showing to an audience.

 Check out these other helpful PowerPoint tutorials to help you learn more about making effective presentations:

 - Microsoft PowerPointHow to Make PPT Slide Layouts in Microsoft PowerPointAndrew Childress